-Originally created as a museum exhibit for a general audience, many users - including geology professors - have called this map the best visual display of Pacific NW geology that currently exists.
-Used widely in classrooms (about 5th grade through college), it is also a popular museum/nature center gift shop/bookstore item.
+Originally created as a museum exhibit, Geologic History of the Pacific Northwest has been called the best visual display of Pacific NW geology that currently exists.
+It serves as a real-world example illustrating general tectonics, volcanism, and sedimentary processes.
+Used widely in classrooms (about 6th grade through college), it also makes a great museum/nature center gift shop or bookstore item for geology enthusiasts.

 Grouper Moon - a great literature focus for multidisciplinary teaching and learning